Adithya-Siddam/rnn-stock-price-prediction/README.md

 To develop a Recurrent Neural Network model for stock price prediction.

 ## Problem Statement and Dataset
+The end goal is to build a RNN model to predict the stock prices of Google using the dataset provided.
+The dataset has many features, but we will be predicting the "Open stock" feauture alone.
+We will be using a sequence of 60 readings to predict the 61st reading.
+These parameters can be changed as per requirements.

 ## Design Steps
 ### Step 1: